Different Type Of Roofing Materials

 1. Metal Roofing

 Metal roofs aren't just commonly found on commercial buildings.
 Due to their fire and weather resistance qualities, they are now becoming popular for homes.
 A metal roof can last up to 50 years and you can even add an additional roof on top of the metal.
-This lightweight material is typically between £150 and £600 per square feet, but the higher cost guarantees durability.
-One of the biggest benefits of metal roofs is their low maintenance so you can enjoy these roofs for many years to come without making much effort on repairs and maintenance.
+This lightweight material is typically between £150 and £600 per square foot, but the higher cost guarantees durability.
+One of the biggest benefits of metal roofs is their low maintenance, so you can enjoy them for many years to come without making much effort to repair and maintain them.

 Metal Roofing